 - Minimise dieting thinking and meticulous behaviours associated with dieting for example, planning of future meals or counting kilojoules or calorie intake

-The Non-Diet Approach is a gentle approach that allows you to build skills and confidence in your own innate ability to select appropriate foods for your body in appropriate amounts.
+A Non-Diet Approach is an approach that allows you to build skills and confidence in your own innate ability to select appropriate foods for your body.
 We work together on skills to support body acceptance.
 A non diet approach is not another set of rules.

-Words to describe the differences between the Non-Diet Approach and Dieting
+Words to describe the differences between a Non-Diet Approach and Dieting

 |Diet paradigm||Non Diet Paradigm|